 At South College, an Associate of Science in Dental Hygiene program is offered at our Nashville campus designed to prepare you to pursue a career as a Dental Hygienist in under 3 years.
-Start working toward tomorrow’s career in dental hygiene today.
+Start working toward your future in dental hygiene today.

 30 months (full-time)